GroenewaldM/Data_Science_Projects/disease_spread_simulation/README.md

 ## Summary

 This program:
-* Simulates the growth of a virus population (total virus population as well as drug resistant virise population) within a patient.
+* Simulates the growth of a virus population (total virus population as well as drug resistant virus population) within a patient.
 * Simulates the virus population and compares the population size of of both drug resistant and non-drug resistant virises after the addition of particular drugs.
 * Plots the resistant and non-resistant virus population over time with the addition of different types of drugs.